 -Never Hike Alone was actually produced thanks to a Kickstarter funding.
 The Kickstarter collected over $18,000.

-Look, I can’t believe I’m going to say this, but this film is a nine out of ten for me.
+Look, I can’t believe I’m going to say this, but this film is a four out of five for me.
 I wish there was a blu ray release so I could add it to my collection.
 I hope that the folks at New Line/Paramount (or whoever owns the rights now) see what Womp Stomp Films did and bring back Friday the 13th in the same tone and style.
 And if they decide to go that route, they owe it to the folks at Womp Stomp to find them some part in the production.

 The movie industry is not always fair and sometimes its feast or famine.
 Friday the 13th fans have been taken for granted for years, and have been offered very little in return.
 This film is the closest that we’ve gotten to a proper Friday the 13th film since the late 1980’s.
 That’s saying something.
 If you enjoy the franchise like I do, check out this fan film.
 I can’t recommend it enough.